sciZer0/7/a/README.md

 * New Formula for Energy<br>
 * New Formula for Power<br>

-Since Energy, as THE main resource for every event in the Universe, is the main concept in the chief sciences, the discoveries, as said above, directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.
+Since Energy, as THE main resource for each event in the Universe, is the main concept in the chief sciences, the discoveries, as said above, directly affect philosophy, physics, chemistry, biology, and eventually will change all science as we know it.

 Importantly, at the start of the process, I also discovered the existence of the biggest, LITERALLY-CRYING, logical errors in the very fundamentals of science that right now are strongly hindering the progress of our civilization.

 Remarkably, the discoveries are fully based on well-known experiments and well-known Newton’s discoveries (1st, 2nd and 3rd Newton’s Laws) which, ATTENTION, were and still are not fully understood by people.

-At best, thanks to the discoveries,<br>
+Thanks to the discoveries,<br>

-* the world will get unlimited access to new clean energy and the ability to REALLY prosper;<br>
+* the world can get unlimited access to new clean energy and the ability to REALLY prosper;<br>

-* people will become more financially secure, have more free time (less working time), and can significantly improve their lives, making them more fulfilled, happier and longer;<br>
+* people can become more financially secure, have more free time (less working time), and can significantly improve their lives, making them more fulfilled, happier and longer;<br>

-* we as civilization will improve our understanding of the Universe and, in general, our thinking.
+* we as civilization can improve our understanding of the Universe and, in general, our thinking.